Watson230/tech-test-paybreak/README.md

 cd into cloned repository

-Install composer files -  composer insteall
+Install composer files -  composer install

 ## Running the test suite

-- run the test suite by running vendor/bin/phpunit test/test.php in your terminal
+- Run the test suite by running 'vendor/bin/phpunit test/test.php' in your terminal
 - Testing was carried out using PHPUnit.

 ## Running locally

 - Run the index.php file locally by running 'php -S localhost:8000 index.php' in your terminal
-- here you will see the results of 4 examples which have ran within index.php
+- Here you will see the results of 4 examples which have ran within index.php
 - All tests used a array of comma seperated 'loan application' strings

 E.G